newell/newell.github.io/index.md

 # Welcome

-This site is for personal projects that don't fit under the umbrella of https://gempillar.com where I spend most of my time.
+This site is for personal projects that don't fit under the umbrella of [Gempillar](https://gempillar.com) where most of my time is spent.